EESSI/compatibility-layer/README.md

 ### Bootstrapping Gentoo Prefix
 Gentoo Prefix provides a bootstrap script to build the prefix, see [Gentoo Prefix Bootstrap](https://wiki.gentoo.org/wiki/Project:Prefix/Bootstrap).
 We forked [this version](https://gitweb.gentoo.org/repo/proj/prefix.git/tree/scripts/bootstrap-prefix.sh?id=e77fd01734f21ec2e9c985c28ba4eb30c1b2bc9d) and made some modifications.
-See #8 for more details.
+See issue [#8](https://github.com/EESSI/compatibility-layer/issues/8) for more details.

 You can run our version of the bootstrap script (see `bootstrap-prefix.sh`) inside the Singularity container by executing:
 ```